I’ll try not to get too detailed with silly backstory with this one, but I can tell already that it might be tempting. Y’all bear with me.

 Another notable point about our visit is that, for the first time, my baby boy had a meltdown in a restaurant and we were able to quell it.
 He had pitched a public fit only once before, about a month previously on Saint Simons Island, but that time he was being exhausted and darn mean, and this time he was just hungry.
 He probably just wanted to have some stew and slaw like his big sister.
 Both are quite good.

 We stopped briefly in Winder to purchase some NuGrape and Ale-8-1 from the Quality Foods, and, in Athens, made our customary visit to Bizarro Wuxtry to pick up comics, and my daughter disappeared for the better part of an hour to try on clothes, and to witness somebody getting cuffed and hauled off for shoplifting.
 The baby was appropriately admired, and our friend Devlin wondered what flavor his fingers might be, as he spends a lot of time with at least three in his mouth.
 Devlin has been enjoying a bizarre candy called Haw Flakes, which sort of tastes like raisins but looks like what happens to a salami after Dr. Shrinker zaps it.
-I thought it was kind of tasty, but my daughter would agree with the commentary in that link above about how awful this candy is.
+I thought it was kind of tasty, but my daughter sure didn’t.

 My daughter, like a lot of twelve year-old girls, has been cuteifying half the words in her vocabulary.
 She doesn’t give hugs; she gives “huggles.”
 She doesn’t eat cupcakes; she has “cuppycakes.”
 She was very pleased that we were going to get a “proper” snack in Athens, and not just stop somewhere for a bowl of chicken mull.
 We were actually sort of forced to bypass the mull snack this time; Butt Hutt is temporarily closed while they finish moving to a new location on Baxter.
 Devlin advised us that while the cuppycakes we sought might be good, we’d actually do better going out to the mall and getting a pretzel dog.
 I told him we might do that next time.